-The answer is very simple, how much your product may be losing when we don’t carefully look at the whole process.
+The answer is simple: how much your product may be losing when we don’t look at the whole process carefully.

-As we know, an active user is the one that generates revenue, a monetary value for your company or even savings when we talk about how much you lower the operating cost, everything depends on the purpose of that product.
+As we know, an active user is the one that generates revenue, which is important for your company.
+It can even mean savings when we think about how much you lower the operating cost.
+Everything depends on the purpose of that product.

-Making your product attractive and finding out the behavior that leads a customer to do something within the product is a matter of survival in today’s market, it is a job that must be thoroughly analyzed.
-We can learn the right moment when the customer is prone to take action and start at that point, making the flow easier to use, not only in the onboarding process but in all its use.
+Making your product attractive and discovering the behavior that leads a customer to do something within it is a matter of survival in today’s market.
+It is a job that must be thoroughly analyzed.
+With analysis, we can discover the moment when the customer is prone to take action and start at that point, making the flow easier for the customer, not only in the onboarding process but throughout the product.

-For the revenue/savings to be generated it is essential to remove all obstacles for the customer so that the product engagement is constant.
-The general idea is not to let that opportunity of increasing your company’s revenue slide simply because what happens at the stage of the activation with the digital product is not crystal clear yet.
+To generate revenue/savings, it is essential to remove all obstacles for the customer so that product engagement is constant.
+The general idea is not to let that opportunity of increasing your company’s revenue slide simply because what happens during activation with the digital product is not yet crystal clear.

-This is one of the approaches we work on Digital Growth, focusing on growing the activation indicator and number of active customers, using the data to drive the strategies we will create to leverage these actions within the product, and then further expand the company’s customer base.
+This is one of the approaches we work on in Digital Growth: focusing on growing the activation indicator and number of active customers.
+We use data to drive the strategies we will create to further expand the company’s customer base.